Court Bailiffs Visit RFE/RL's Moscow Bureau

-Category: World Hits: 0Agents of Russia's court bailiffs service have initiated enforcement proceedings against RFE/RL's Russian branch over unpaid fines accrued because of violations of the country's controversial "foreign agents" laws.
+Category: World Hits: 1Agents of Russia's court bailiffs service have initiated enforcement proceedings against RFE/RL's Russian branch over unpaid fines accrued because of violations of the country's controversial "foreign agents" laws.
 The bailiffs spent about two hours on May 14 in RFE/RL's Moscow bureau and initiated an inventory of equipment there.
 They did not interfere with work at the bureau or detain anyone.

 Read more https://www.rferl.org/a/russia-court-bailiffs-visit-rferl-moscow-bureau/31255254.html